Poker Hand Rankings

 This is followed in value by a Straight Flush.
-This, again, are cards all in the same suit but doesn’t require the cards to be the highest cards.
+This, again, are five-card combinations in the same suit but doesn’t require the cards to be the highest value.
 As such, a 2, 3, 4, 5, 6 is also considered one.
 However, the higher the ranking of the cards the more that flush is worth.
-And so, if say you got 3, 4, 5, 6, 7 and somehow, someone managed to get 4, 5, 6, 7, 8 then you could still lose.
-However, if it is the same values, but not the same numbers, then it would be a tie.
-The odds of achieving any straight flush are pretty high sitting at 1 in 43316, the chance of two people getting it, are in fact, not altered.
-However, it would be incredibly unlucky and is what is known as a “bad beat.”

-Learn more about Poker Odds to see where these hands stand.
+Knowing the poker hand rankings is very important but do not overlook the Poker Odds to see where these hands stand.

 What Beats What In Poker

-Does a flush beat a straight?
+- Does a flush beat a straight?

-Does a poker full house beat a flush?
+- Does a poker full house beat a flush?

-Does 3 of a kind beat 2 pair?
+- Does 3 of a kind beat 2 pair?

-Does a full house beat a straight?
+- Does a full house beat a straight flush?

-Does two pair beat three of a kind?
+- Does two pair beat three of a kind?

-Does 3 of a kind beat a straight?
+- Does 3 of a kind beat a straight?